arditriheru/Arditriheru/README.md

 ### Glad to see you here! &nbsp;![visitor badge](https://visitor-badge.glitch.me/badge?page_id=arditriheru.visitor-badge)
 I am a software developer.
 I love programming, writing and traveling.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a software developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/arditriheru/arditriheru/blob/main/coding.gif" width="auto" height="220" />